 I hope it will also require:

-- learning and using more multimedia software
+- more frequent opportunities to use multimedia software

 - using and improving the languages I already know (French and German and a little Swedish), as well as learning a few more